BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

 ## Core Python processing annotator

-The core Python logic is in the file
+The core Python logic is in the file:
 ```
 timelines/instance-generator/src/user/resources/org/apache/ctakes/timelines/timelines_py/src/timelines/timelines_delegator.py
 ```
 Like the Java annotators the Python annotator implements a `process` method which is the core driver of the annotator for processing each note's contents.
 The raw output for the whole cancer type cohort is collected and written to TSV on disk in the `collection_process_complete` method.

 ## Questions and technical issues